 - The larger exterior surface, unfortunately, cannot be reduced.
 Just make to insulate your A-frame house roof really well.

 - Slanted ceiling problem.
 Design and build custom cabinets and shelves on one or both sides of the interior along with the slanted ceiling.
-Putting decorations on the cabinet doors and shelves will be easy enough.

 - You probably noticed that a number of plans for A-frame houses in our list had conventional built-in closets attached to the internal walls.
 Yes, you will not be able to place them wherever you’d want but this is also true with many non-A-frame house floor plans.